-Design surveys and conduct studies to provide up-to-date data and information on historically black colleges and universities, minority serving institutions, UNCF’s scholarship and internship programs, and policy-related issues of relevance to UNCF’s mission;
+- Design research studies to provide up-to-date data and information on historically black colleges and universities, minority serving institutions, Black students, UNCF’s scholarship and internship programs, and policy-related issues of relevance to UNCF’s mission.

-Provide expert consultation and collaborate on solving problems arising from UNCF policy concerns;
+- Provide expert consultation and collaborate on solving problems arising from UNCF policy, program, and development concerns.

-Assist in the development of proposals, donor reports and project budgets for FDPRI.
+- Lead the development of grant and conference proposals and project budgets for FDPRI.

 Supervisory Responsibilities: This position will periodically supervise interns

 Competency: To perform the job successfully, an individual should demonstrate the following competencies:

 - Analytical – Synthesizes complex or diverse information; collects and researches data; Uses intuition and experience to complement data analyses;

 - Problem Solving - Identifies and resolves problems in a timely manner; Gathers and analyzes information skillfully; Develops alternative solutions; Works well in group problem solving situations; Uses reason even when dealing with emotional topics.

 - Project Management - Develops project plans; Coordinates projects; Communicates changes and progress; Completes projects on time and budget; Manages project team activities; Designs workflows and procedures.

 - Oral Communication - Speaks clearly and persuasively in positive or negative situations; Listens and gets clarification; Responds well to questions; Demonstrates group presentation skills; Participates in meetings.